arcana-network/docs.arcana/docs/db/config_dApp_with_db.md

 # {{config.extra.arcana.dashboard_name}} Users Guide

-The {{config.extra.arcana.dashbaord_name}} allows Web3 app developers to configure user onboarding settings and tailor the blockchain signing experience for an app that integrates with the {{config.extra.arcana.sdk_name}}.
+The {{config.extra.arcana.dashboard_name}} allows Web3 app developers to configure user onboarding settings and tailor the blockchain signing experience for an app that integrates with the {{config.extra.arcana.sdk_name}}.

 Developers must first register the app by using the [{{config.extra.arcana.dashboard_name}}]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) and obtain a unique **{{config.extra.arcana.app_address}}** that is required to integrate the app with the {{config.extra.arcana.sdk_name}}.